These articles are presented as a source of information only and can not be used as medical advise.

 The modification of these risk factors is an essential element in preventing the development or progression of heart disease.
 The Articles listed to the left provide information regarding heart disease and these risks.

-you eat right, and you feel terrific.
+You exercise, you eat right, and you feel terrific.

 But - whether you are a man or a woman - you still may be at risk of heart disease, the nation's leading cause of death.